 For students who will be registered and studying full-time at another Harvard school.

 Before deciding on non-resident status, students should discuss their plans with their advisor and then complete the appropriate application.
-Applications must be approved by the student's advisor, the departmental director of graduate studies, and the Dean's Office.
+Applications must be approved by the student's advisor, the departmental director of graduate studies, and/or the department administrator/coordinator of graduate studies and the GSAS Dean's Office.
 International students considering non-resident status must also obtain approval from the International Office of their non-resident application.
-GSAS students who have loans and are going on leave should speak to their financial aid officer about the repayment of loans.
-Those students applying for Leave of Absence or Study at another Harvard School are encouraged to contact their department regarding possible effect of their leave on departmental G-year and progress toward degree.
+GSAS students who have loans and are going on leave should speak to their financial aid officer about the repapayment of loans.
+Those students applying for Leave of Absence or Study at another Harvard School (SAHS) are encouraged to contact their department regarding the possible effect of their leave or SAHS on their departmental G-year and progress toward their degree.

-Applications for non-resident status are due in department offices by July 1 for the fall term or academic year and by December 1 for the spring term.
-After those dates the late registration fees apply.
+Applications for non-resident status must be submitted for departmental approval online by July 1 for the fall term or academic year and by December 1 for the spring term.
+After those dates, late registration fees apply.
 The student will be charged $50 plus $5 for each week that the application is late.

-If a student is currently in non-resident status and wants to continue in that status next term or next year, a new non-resident application needs to be completed.
+If a student is currently in non-resident status and wants to continue in that status for additional terms, a new non-resident application must be submitted.

-Once a non-resident application has been approved, a traveling scholar may request a formal letter of introduction from the Dean's Office in Holyoke Center.
-This letter, known as a "dazzler," may assist the student in gaining access to research facilities and libraries abroad.
+Once a non-resident application has been approved, a traveling scholar may request a formal letter of introduction from the Dean's Office in the Richard A. and Susan F. Smith Campus Center to assist the student in gaining access to research facilities and libraries abroad.